MileHacker Logo

 Formal cooking classes for Māori cuisine or traditional New Zealand fare are limited in the immediate Bay of Islands area.

-Some tour operators may include a Hāngī meal as part of a cultural experience at places like the Waitangi Treaty Grounds, giving insight into Māori culinary techniques.
+Some travel agencies may include a Hāngī meal in conjunction with a cultural experience at places like the Waitangi Treaty Grounds, giving insight into Māori culinary techniques.

 Farm Visits & Food Producers